TheKLCD/message-generator/README.md

-# message-generator
+# Message Generator
- A small program to generate some random messages
+A quick message generator for the project "Mixed Messages" on Codecademy